Digital Video Standards

 This uses an annoyingly large plug, fails to carry audio, and the standard has not changed since 1999.
 One reason that the plug is large is that there are effectively up to three video signals present.
 One is an optional analogue "VGA" signal, about which no more need be said, save that, if present, a DVI to VGA adapter is trivial, with no electronics required.
 One is the DVI-SL signal.
 The final is the optional extra link to make "dual link" DVI, DVI-DL.

 The picture shows DVI-SL (top) and DVI-DL (bottom) plugs.
 The absence of six central pins in the -SL version is very clear, so it is easy to tell if a lead will support more than 1920x1200.
 The six extra pins are used as three pairs, one pair for each of R, G and B.Not all video cards support the second link, not all DVI leads have the extra pins and wires, and not all monitors support it.

 Unlike HDMI and DP, there is no standardised "mini" or "micro" connector.

 The video signal of HDMI up to 1.2 is highly compatible with DVI-SL, and converters need no electronics.
-But for resolutions beyond 1920x1200 HDMI raises its transmission clock beyond 165MHz, and becomes incompatible with DVI.
+But for resolutions beyond 1920x1200 HDMI raises its transmission clock beyond the 165MHz maximum of DVI, and becomes incompatible with DVI.